-UBS Asset Management's stewardship policy is our commitment to act as active owners of assets held and managed on behalf of our clients.
+UBS Asset Management's stewardship policy is our commitment to act as active owners of assets held and managed on behalf of our clients, across asset classes and strategies.

-In this regard, in addition to being signatories to the UN Principles for Responsible Investment, we are also signatories to codes of best practice in respect of investor stewardship in Hong Kong, Japan, Taiwan and the UK.
+In this regard, in addition to being signatories to the UN Principles for Responsible Investment, we are also signatories to codes of best practice in respect of investor stewardship in Hong Kong, Japan, Singapore, Taiwan and the UK.
 We have also endorsed the ISG US Stewardship Principles and ICGN Global Stewardship Principles.